bixycler/UniinfoNotes/pages/Brainstorm.md

 					- The normal wall clock is just an abstract version of the projective clock, with the forms abstracted into numbers.
 					  ![ProjectiveClock-abstract.png](../assets/Uniinfo/Unithread/ProjectiveClock-abstract.png)
 			- In other words, each form is a manifestation of the world in one aspect, e.g. circles, arrows, equals are just manifestations of the ((669dfc7d-5355-41db-93a1-8d590e8ec9d8)) where the corresponding component is shown, magnified, and other components are hidden, minimized.
+		- ((668d08c7-ec2d-4188-9745-6ccf643c9132))
+		- new node created by projecting the instance back to the concept
+		- new link created by shortcutting the circle
+		- round = complete graph = space
+		- newborn = round (complete graph) -> learning = distort to fit = pruning unused edges
 	- Compress vs Release ~ positive vs negative feedback ~ exp vs linear collapsed:: true
 	  :LOGBOOK: